phoenixframework/phoenix_live_view/guides/server/uploads.md

 Reactive updates to the template will occur as the end-user interacts with the file input.

+The `:max_entries` option applies for the lifetime of an upload configuration, including files that have already been consumed.
+Once all entries have been consumed or cancelled, call `allow_upload/3` again to start a new batch and reset the limit.

 ### Upload entries

 Uploads are populated in an `@uploads` assign in the socket.